vibbits/training-material/topics/R/tutorials/Functions/tutorial.md

 > You repeat the plant study experiment this time having the following numbers of plants developing lesions: 1, 6, 6, 5, 4
 > 1. Add these data as a third column to the data frame
 > 2. Relabel columns to Day, Infected and Repeat
-> 3. Use paste() to add the word “day” to the elements of the Day column.
+> 3. Use paste() to add the word ?day? to the elements of the Day column.
 Look at the documentation first !
 >    > ##### {% icon solution %} solution: answer
 >    >
 >    >  ```